 Opening hours: Mon – Sat: 10:00am – 8:00pm, Sun: 11:00am – 7:00pm

-If you are looking for the best pair of trainers or sport shoes or a new training outfit, this store has the best and biggest selection next to Niketown.
-Organised according to sports with different departments for men, women, and children, this store carries it all.
+If you are looking for the best pair of trainers, sports shoes or a new training outfit, this store has the best and biggest selection next to Niketown.
+Organized according to sports with different departments for men, women, and children, this store carries it all.
 Prices are fair and their product selection is always up to date.
-If Nike comes out with new Frees or adidas with NMDs, you can be sure to find them here.
-We particularly recommend the Foot Locker location at Macy’s as it lets you combine your shopping trip with other sights, and it is by far the biggest Foot Locker in the city.
+If Nike comes out with new gear or the latest trend from Adidas, you can be sure to find them here.
+We particularly recommend the Foot Locker location next to Macy’s as it lets you combine your shopping trip with other sights, and it is by far the biggest Foot Locker in the city.

 Location: Midtown West Herald Square / 34th Street from Macy’s

 Store hours: Mon – Fri: 8:00am – 9:00pm, Sat – Sun: 9:00am / 11:00am – 9:00pm

 This is one of our favorite stores because we are huge Adidas fans.
 We all have a pair of adidas shoes and most of our running gear is from here too.
 This huge store is located in the heart of SoHo and it offers a broad and up to date selection of merchandise.
 The original series has brought back many classic designs and is gaining popularity by the day.
 There are several stores such as the 5th Avenue store, the flagship store in SoHo and another one on Wooster Street near Broadway.